ro-fdm/fcm_challenge/README.md

 ```
 Because with the current code will raise an error.

-When I calculate the destination, I am assuming that the travel have only one connection.
+3. When I calculate the destination, I am assuming that the travel have only one connection.
+If we have more than one connection the destination would not be show rightly.

 ## Test
 I have wrote several files for testing: